jchris/hovercraft/README.md

 ## Basic Usage

-NOTE: Hovercraft is only compatible with CouchDB trunk.
+Hovercraft master is only compatible with CouchDB trunk.
 If the tests fail, make sure you are running on the latest latest CouchDB.

+There is a 0.11 branch which is compatible with CouchDB 0.11.
+Use it when appropriate.

 The easiest way to try Hovercraft is to put the hovercraft directory inside the CouchDB trunk directory and then launch CouchDB like this: